Present life

-Present life (現世, gen sei, utsushi yo) is a religious term meaning the current life someone is living in right now.
+Present life is a religious term meaning the current life someone is living in right now.
 It is distinct from the next life or past life in religions which believe in reincarnation or the Everlasting world in Shinto, or the afterlife in Abrahamic religions.

-Many religions provide means to gain worldly benefits (現世利益, Genseiriyaku) or benefits in the present life in addition to in other lives.
+Many religions provide means to gain worldly benefits or benefits in the present life in addition to in other lives.

 Shinto

 In Shinto, the word "present world" is historically read as "Utsushiro", meaning this world or the real world in which people live.
 In contrast, there is the land of God as the so-called heaven, paradise, and the land of Death or Yomi as the so-called hell, which is called Tokoyo Yomi as the land of the dead, or Yomi as the land of the dead.

 In the Himorogi and Panza beliefs, which are said to be the beginning of Ko-Shintō, huge trees and stones in forests, mountains, and rocks are said to be Yorishiro of the gods, and at the same time, Iwakura means "border between the everlasting world and the present world".
 In Shrine Shinto as well, the Chinju no Mori and the broad-leaved evergreen trees planted in them represent the Shinto realm and at the same time are boundaries, which prevent the events of the everlasting world and the present world from coming and going easily.
 It is also a warding, which prevents the events of the everlasting world and the present world from coming and going easily.